Contents

 Shortcomings:

-• Learning the entirety of Veeam’s capabilities takes a lot of time and resources
+- Learning the entirety of Veeam’s capabilities requires significant time and resources

 Pricing:

-• Veeam’s pricing information is not publicly available on their official website and the only way to obtain such information is by contacting the company directly for a quote or a free trial.
-What it does have is a pricing calculator page that lets users specify the number of different environments they want covered with Veeam’s solution, as well as the planned subscription period.
-All of that can be sent to Veeam in order to receive a personalized quote.
+- Veeam’s pricing information is not publicly available on its official website.The only way to obtain such information is by contacting the company directly for a quote or for a free trial.
+What Veeam does offer is a pricing calculator page that lets users specify the number of different environments to be covered with Veeam’s solution, as well as the planned subscription period.
+All of that can be sent to Veeam for a personalized quote.

 Customer reviews (original spelling):